30 things to do this winter in Brisbane

 11. Support your favourite sporting teams

 Winter is when footy fever takes over Brisbane.
 Get your fix of rugby league, union and AFL with a heap of games from local and international favourites.
-State of Origin will be turning mate against mate with the deciding match at Suncorp Stadium on 12 July.
+State of Origin will be turning mate against mate with Game III at Suncorp Stadium on 11 July.

 12. Discover the foodie offering at Fish Lane

 Brisbane’s coolest laneway just keeps getting better.
-Drop in to newcomer La Lune Wine Bar, or pop by the ever-adventurous Gauge for breakfast, lunch or dinner, Julius Pizzeria for quick, high-quality Italian cuisine, Maker for incredible bespoke cocktails, Saccharomyces Beer Cafe for arcade games and craft beer, Fish Lane Bistro for pub bites and Wandering Cooks for its weekly food truck event.
+Drop in to La Lune Wine Bar, or pop by the ever-adventurous Gauge for breakfast, lunch or dinner, Julius Pizzeria for quick, high-quality Italian cuisine, Maker for incredible bespoke cocktails, Saccharomyces Beer Cafe for arcade games and craft beer, Hello Please for Vietnamese bites and Wandering Cooks for its weekly food truck event.
 Discover Brisbane's other laneways here.

 Bitter or sweet, classic cocoa or fancy coverture – resisting the urge to drink hot chocolate in the cooler months is tough, especially if it has been spiked.
 Rather than waste calories on disappointing warm cacao, we’ve tested and tasted our way through to present the best in this list.